Last updated on September 30th, 2022 at 04:15 pmReading Time: 5 minutes

 Let’s do another math problem.
 Assume you’ll buy protein tubs at $800 per ton. $800 divided by 2,000 comes out to 40 cents per pound.
 Now assume a very conservative daily consumption of three-fourths pound per head.
 Three-fourths pound, or 0.75, comes out to 30 cents per head per day.

-Again, the industry average for Riomax® tubs is 34 cents per head per day.
-This math problem isn’t hard to solve either.
+Again, the industry average for Riomax® tubs is 41 cents per head per day.
+That's for a complete quality mineral and digestion package, and it's not factoring in any of the results that the product consistently shows on ranches across North America.
+This math problem isn't hard to solve either.

 "But you're too high-priced."